 Communication skills are vital to executive presence.
 Every engagement - from the podium, to the panel, to the media interview, to the sales pitch, to your staff meeting - is an opportunity to establish credibility and advance your message.
 You place yourself in the hierarchy of people around you with your content, word choice, pitch, tone, and pace.
 Discuss top level goals in addition to next steps.
 Keep jargon appropriate to the audience.
 Reduce filler words.
 End declarative sentences on a firm note.

 Executive presence relies on your professional image.
 Project confidence like Superman, not Clark Kent.
 Imagine a string pulling you up from the ceiling.
 Keep your head up, your chest proud, and your shoulders strong.
 Make eye contact.
 Open your arms and hands to demonstrate an inclusive approach.
 And smile!
 Smiling shows that you are confident in your abilities and you are looking forward to the event.
 Keep that smile genuine, or risk losing sincerity.
+If you check out this dentist in Las Vegas NV, they'll also tell you that personal appearance is a critical aspect of executive presence.
+A well-groomed appearance enhances confidence and credibility, making a positive impression on colleagues, clients, and stakeholders.
+It signals that you take your role seriously and are capable of maintaining high standards.
+Proper grooming, including clean and neat attire, good hygiene, and a polished look, helps reinforce the authority and leadership qualities essential for an executive presence.

 People have been shown to form their first impressions of our trustworthiness, competence, and likeability before we have said our first word.
 Our clothing, grooming, and body language speak for us long before we begin to talk.
 At the least, appearance should not detract from your qualifications.
 At its height, your appearance will communicate your professional goals while reflecting the culture of your working environment and perhaps even showing your personal style.